 Conclusion

-This study's findings can be summarized by stating that between two levels of row spacing, 45 × 10 cm row spacing was found to be superior with respect to plant height and yield of black gram but more number of branches with 60 × 10 cm spacing.
-Among foliar application treatments maximum yield attained with 2% novel spray and remained at par with 2 % LUP and 1 % novel spray.
+This study's findings can be summarized as follows: between two levels of row spacing, 45 × 10 cm was superior for plant height and black gram yield, but 60 × 10 cm had more branches.
+Among foliar application treatments, maximum yield was attained with 2% novel spray and remained at par with 2% LUP and 1% novel spray.
 The interaction effect between spacing and foliar application of nutrients could not exert any significant influence on black gram.
-It can be concluded that maximum yield and net return from summer black gram can be secured by sowing of crop with 45 ×10 cm spacing and apply three spray of either 2 % Novel or 2% LUP at pre-flowering, flowering and pod formation stage along with RDF (20: 40:00 kg N, P2O5, K2O/ ha) in South Gujrat condition.
+It can be concluded that maximum yield and net return from summer black gram can be secured by sowing the crop with 45 ×10 cm spacing and apply three spray of either 2 % Novel or 2% LUP at pre-flowering, flowering, and pod formation stage along with RDF (20: 40:00 kg N, P2O5, K2O/ ha) in South Gujrat condition.

 Definitions, Acronyms, Abbreviations